-Appendix 2: Installing the Optional Fresh Air Intake Kit (AC01298)
+Appendix 2: Installing the Adapter for Fresh Air Kit (AC01298)

-Note: Only remove the knock-out that will be connected to the fresh air inlet.
+Note: Only remove the knock-out on the side that will be connected to the fresh air inlet.

-To install a fresh air intake kit to the insert, the purchase of accessory AC01298 is required.
+To install a fresh air intake to the insert, the purchase of accessory AC01298 adapter is required.

 Using pliers, remove the rectangular knock-out plate (A) located on the left or right side of the convection air jacket.
 Choose the side that is best for your installation.

 Then, install the fresh air kit adapter (B) using 4 screws (C).
 Secure the flexible pipe (E) (part #AC02090 not supplied) to the adapter (B) using one of the adjustable pipe clamps (D).
 Secure the other end of the pipe to the outside wall termination (F) using the second adjustable pipe clamp (D).
 The outside wall termination (F) must be installed outside of the building.